MIT Press: Journal Publication Ethics

 If informed consent was not obtained, authors are required to give an explanation why this was so.

-The MIT Press Consent Form for Publication in an MIT Press Journal may be downloaded from our site and may be found under Journal Resources, Publication Ethics.
+The MIT Press Consent Form for Publication in an MIT Press Journal may be downloaded from our site here.

 All research involving human participants must have been approved by the authors’ Institutional Review Board (IRB) or by equivalent ethics committee(s), and must have been conducted according to the principles expressed in the Declaration of Helsinki.
 Authors should be able to submit, upon request, a statement from the IRB or ethics committee indicating approval of the research.
 We reserve the right to reject work that we believe has not been conducted to a high ethical standard, even when acceptance by the editorial process has been obtained.